ISAITB/docs-itb-ta/source/executeTests/index.rst

 It may be interesting to note that when being presented with this screen, a test session has already been started in the test bed.
 In case you are executing a complete test suite (see :ref:`manage_your_conformance_statements__view_a_conformance_statements_details__tests`), the information presented to you corresponds to the setup of the session for the first test case.
 Once this completes, it could be that this screen reappears if any new configuration values have been added or if any previously communicated ones have changed.
+For the currently active (or selected) test case, you are presented with:

+* The **test case name**.
+* The test **session identifier**.
+Hovering over this highlights it, at which point you can click to copy it to the clipboard.
+Doing so could be useful in case you would like to communicate the identifier or use it for subsequent :ref:`test session filtering<view_your_test_history>`.

 At this point you may also click the **Back** button from the bottom left corner to cancel the execution and return to the conformance statement detail page.